Detention and Transfer Programme

-The Piracy Prisoner Transfer Programme was initially established to facilitate the re-transfer of consenting convicted pirates from the State in which they had been prosecuted back to Somalia, complimenting the regional prosecution model for prosecuting piracy.
+The Detention and Transfer Programme was initially established to facilitate the re-transfer of consenting convicted pirates from the State in which they had been prosecuted back to Somalia, complimenting the regional prosecution model for prosecuting piracy.

 Re-transferring convicted pirates has the benefit of relieving the prosecuting State of the burden of providing for their continued detention while they serve their sentence.
 It also has the greater benefit of bringing convicted persons back to their own cultural environs and closer to their families, where efforts can be made to promote their rehabilitation and prepare them for reintegration into society.